Glenn Stok studies self-awareness and emotional well-being. He writes about it to help his readers with social mindfulness.

 However, if you genuinely know how to make things better and you believe you have useful guidance to offer, then it's necessary to present it in a non-threatening way.
 It’s best not to lecture.

 When trying to help someone, guide him or her with helpful suggestions, but without sounding like you’re telling them what to do.
-Let them take it from there and proceed.
-If they still don’t want to, it may be due to any of the other problems I’ll be discussing here.

 Failure To Take Responsibility